 Thus the format string is created by replacing each instance of <% columnname %> with the specific name associated with that column.

 The UltraDrop point supports multiple-selection in the primary drop list and multiple output of data to Edit points where items can be separated by either a semi-colon, comma or period (full stop) to facilitate composition of reports and output to databases and spreadsheets.
 For example, ending sentences or paragraphs with a period assists composition of statements for reports.

 The Advanced properties of the UltraDrop point support automatic Filtering of its selections based on the value of an external precedent point (in this example a Drop List point) and Data Sharing.

 Filtering is a type of search function which complements the default 'Search' of the displayed column in the UltraDrop point in Android and Apple iOS.
 When the default 'Search' function is used it can also be based on a column termed 'Display', which can be located at any position in an array of columns.

 Filtering provides three options, exactly matches, is a substring of, and is a prefix of.
 Applying Filter options, only those selections whose value for the elected column matches the value of the elected point will be displayed in the UltraDrop point.
-Filtering can be driven by any point; for example, by an Edit point receiving bar code data from a scanner.
+Filtering can be driven by any point; for example, by data from a Barcode point.
 Similarly, the Edit point can be used to capture RFID (radio-frequency identification) data from RFID scanners to Filter data sets.
 Try the Filter options to determine what is most appropriate for a particular project.
 Download 'Birds of North America' and 'Frogs of WA' (Western Australia) demonstration projects to test Search function using Filter based on 'is a substring of'.